Opinion: Silicon Gorge 5 years on, a growing ecosystem

 There is a deep technology heritage in the SouthWest with companies like Inmos, BAe, Oracle, Sun, Hewlett-Packard and many others that have provided the foundations.
 There is a growing pool of world-class engineering talent, and as a result, the diversity, quality and technical depth of startups in the area continue to grow.
 So I am confident that we will see a growing cohort of world-leading technology businesses emerge from this region in the coming years.

-If you’d like to find out more about the businesses that pitched at Silicon Gorge 2018 check out this article or, if you’re an investor, drop a note to [email protected] to gain access to a page with all the companies’ decks.
+This year Silicon Gorge is enable by some great sponsors including: Engine Shed, ISL Recruitment, Oracle Global Startup Ecosystem, Runway East and Ashfords.
+If you’d like to find out more about the businesses that pitched at Silicon Gorge 2018 check out below or, if you’re an investor, drop a note to [email protected] to gain access to a page with all the companies’ decks.